MSFTJesseLiu/Neo4j-Exploration/README.md

 ``loadGraph[VD,ED]``
 ``loadGraphFrame[VD,ED]``

-- The perform analytical spark operations
+- Then perform analytical spark operations

 #### Read graph from Cosmos DB in spark - No Gremlin support
 - No Gremlin support for reading CosmosDB document as a graph